ehamiter/Sublime-Text-2-Plugins/README.md

 Select text or click desired word, then activate.

-I've added this to my User Key Bindings (Command-Shift-B on a Mac):
+I've added this to my User Key Bindings (Control-Alt-/ on a Mac):

     { "keys": ["ctrl+alt+forward_slash"], "command": "googleIt" }

+...and this in User/Default\_(your OS)\_Context.sublime-menu, which allows context menu access:

+    { "command": "googleIt", "caption": "googleIt…" }

 pep8check.py